Resenting reversals locks us in ignorance, accepting reversals opens the door to transcendence

 What is the way out of the prison of such ignorance?
 Acceptance.

 Acceptance becomes easier when we seek knowledge of transcendence from wisdom-texts such as the Gita.
 If we contemplate that we are indestructible souls existing above our situations and above our emotions, our consciousness expands beyond the threat of that reversal.
-Further, if we contemplate that our all-benevolent Lord Krishna is expert enough to bring good out of the bad, our consciousness expands further to look for some way forward amid the reversal.
-We start thinking positive thoughts that open the door for us to experience transcendental calmness and confidence: “Even if my plan isn’t working, Krishna’s plan is still working.
+Further, if we contemplate that our all-benevolent Lord Krishna is expert enough to bring good out of the bad, our consciousness expands further to look for some way forward amid the reversal: “Even if my plan isn’t working, Krishna’s plan is still working.
 Let me cooperate with his plan.
 Let me do whatever little I can to make things better, in a mood of service to him.
 Let me do his will.”

 The Gita itself demonstrates how its wisdom empowered Arjuna with acceptance, thereby raising him from the perplexity of ignorance (02.06) to the clarity of transcendence (18.73).
 Similarly, the Gita stands ready to open the door to transcendence for all of us.